NVIDIA/NVFlare/docs/programming_guide/controllers/client_controlled_workflows.rst

 Init Args:
 ----------

 ``task_name_prefix`` - the prefix for task names of this workflow.
-Unlike server-controlled workflows, with CCWF, clients send tasks to each other.
+Unlike server-controlled workflows, with client controlled workflows, clients send tasks to each other.
 All such tasks are named with this prefix.

 ``learn_task_name`` - this is the name of the task that is typically executed by a learning executor that may have already been implemented.
-You can use any existing learning executor with CCWF without having to change it.
+You can use any existing learning executor with client controlled workflows without having to change it.
 Simply tell the ClientSideController the name of the learning task.

 ``persistor_id`` - the ID of the persistor component.
 The persistor is used to load the initial model and save results (i.e. the best and/or the last model) during the training process.